All vocal music must be performed from memory.

 Vocal applicants may be asked to sing all or part of their prepared repertoire.
 Applicants must prepare entire pieces (not 16 bars or a "cut").

 An accompanist will be provided free of charge at the on-campus national audition dates.
 In addition to the original music, one copy of the music must be supplied for the accompanist, hole punched and in a three ring binder.
 You will meet with the accompanist briefly prior to your scheduled audition time.
 Music that has been transposed must be readable.
 If you are transposing music, please contact us to discuss the appropriate format for transposed music.

 Taped accompaniments, A Cappella performances, staging, props, and dance are not allowed during the vocal audition, whether live or recorded.

-Vocal Performance and Music Theatre applicants are required to provide a headshot and resume at the audition.
+Vocal Performance and Music Theater applicants are required to provide a headshot and resume at the audition.

-Vocal Music Education, Music Business-Voice Emphasis, Composition-Voice Emphasis, Church Music-Voice Emphasis, and Bachelor of Arts-Voice Emphasis
+Vocal Music Education, Composition-Voice Emphasis, and Bachelor of Arts-Voice Emphasis

 Applicants are required to sing two contrasting classical or art songs.
 One selection must be in English. *Applicants for the Choral Music Education program are required to bring a one page resume, which lists the applicant’s age appropriate activities in music teaching such as: school section leader, choral instructor in religious communities, summer teaching activities in camp or other youth programs, volunteer activities, or any other sustained activity that demonstrates an age appropriate interest in teaching or nurturing others.
 The applicant is also encouraged to list any special recognition or awards that have been received for their musical and/or academic achievements.